danielnuriyev/engineering-blog/programming-languages.md

 The only language that matches these requirements is Go but although it has interfaces and a way to extend them, practically, after having used OO languages mentioned above, I found it clumsy to implement an extensible design.

-Next candidates are Julia and Rust.
-Their only flaw is that like JavaScript and Kotlin they do not handle a stuck thread but
+Next candidate is Rust.
+Its only flaw is that like JavaScript and Kotlin it does not handle a stuck thread but
-- compared to Kotlin, they do not use too much memory
+- compared to Kotlin, it does not use too much memory
-- compared to JavaScript, they are not limited in memory
+- compared to JavaScript, it is not limited in memory

 So what do we have:
 - Kotlin is generally good but you need to keep an eye on the memory and programmatically prevent hang-ups using `yield`.
 - JavaScript is good for microservices where each event queue can use up to 1.5GB of memory.
 Beware of unexpected CPU (non-IO) bottlenecks.
-- Julia is generally good but not as popular, and you may need to programmatically prevent hang-ups using `yield`
 - Go for massively concurrent code but low complexity.
 - Rust is generally good, not so popular but more popular for backend than Julia, and unlike Julia it was designed for the backend, but you may need to programmatically prevent hang-ups using `yield`
 - Python